All Time High: Impact

 "All Time High" was used as catch phrase in the promotion for its parent movie with posters advertising Octopussy as "James Bond's all time high."
 Generally unmentioned in reviews for Octopussy, "All Time High" was cited by The Washington Post as "inane...its silly Tim Rice lyrics sung with deadly lethargy by Rita Coolidge."

 In the US "All Time High" reached #36 on the Billboard Hot 100 in August 1983.
 Adult contemporary radio was much more receptive, with "All Time High" spending four weeks at #1 as ranked by Billboard magazine.
 Coolidge had previously topped the Adult Contemporary chart in 1977 with "We're All Alone".

-In the UK, "All Time High" rose no higher than #75 and remains the lowest charting James Bond theme; "The Man with the Golden Gun" by Lulu had failed to reach the then fifty-rung chart in 1974 and "Moonraker" by Shirley Bassey fell short of the Top 75 in 1979.
-However the track became a major hit in several European countries: Austria – #14; Finland – #11; Germany – #13; the Netherlands – #8; Sweden – #8; and Switzerland – #7: Coolidge had previously only charted in one of these six countries, that being the Netherlands (with "We're All Alone" – #15/1977) which was also the only one of the six countries where she'd chart again ("I Stand in Wonder", #56/1999).
+On the UK Singles Chart, "All Time High" rose no higher than #75 and remains the lowest-charting James Bond theme; "The Man with the Golden Gun" by Lulu had failed to reach the then fifty-rung chart in 1974 and "Moonraker" by Shirley Bassey fell short of the Top 75 in 1979.
+However, the track became a major hit in several European countries: Austria – #14; Finland – #11; Germany – #13; the Netherlands – #8; Sweden – #8; and Switzerland – #7: Coolidge had previously only charted in one of these six countries, that being the Netherlands (with "We're All Alone" – #15/1977) which was also the only one of the six countries where she'd chart again ("I Stand in Wonder", #56/1999).
 Additionally "All Time High" afforded Coolidge chart placements in Australia – #80; Canada – #38, New Zealand – #26, and South Africa – #8.
 The track was also ranked at #48 in the annual hit parade tally for 1983 in Brazil.

-In January 1984 "All Time High" was put forward for consideration for an Academy Award nomination for Best Song in two full page ads run in the entertainment trade papers, these ads also touting the full score of Octopussy.
-However Octopussy failed to accrue any Academy Award nominations.
+In January 1984, "All Time High" was put forward for consideration for an Academy Award nomination for Best Original Song in two full-page ads run in the entertainment trade papers; these ads also touted the full score of Octopussy.
+However, Octopussy failed to accrue any Academy Award nominations at the 56th Academy Awards.

 Legacy

 According to the Billboard Book of Number One Adult Contemporary Hits by Wesley Hyatt, Coolidge considered "All Time High" to be an unfinished work and customarily would include the song in concert via her backing musicians playing it as an overture rather than singing it as part of her program.
-However Coolidge did state in 2006: "It is a wonderful song and I am very proud to be a part of that family [of James Bond theme singers]."
+However, Coolidge did state in 2006: "It is a wonderful song and I am very proud to be a part of that family [of James Bond theme singers]."

-"All Time High" was not originally featured on Never Let You Go, the Rita Coolidge album released in October 1983 although it does occur on some pressings.
+"All Time High" was not originally featured on Never Let You Go, the Rita Coolidge album released in October 1983 although it does appear on some pressings.
 Since 1998, "All Time High" has been included on several Coolidge anthology releases including a 2001 retrospective on Spectrum Records entitled All Time High.

 In 2012 Tim Rice described "All Time High" as "not one of the most exciting Bond songs ... just a nice, dreamy ballad."